Panic Disorder Medication

 Alprazolam (Xanax, Xanax XR)

-Alprazolam is for the management of anxiety attacks.
-It binds to receptors at several sites within the CNS, including the limbic system and the reticular formations.
-Its effects may be mediated through the GABA receptor system.
-Alprazolam has been reviewed in the literature, although its use is currently discouraged because of its higher potential to elicit dependency.
+Alprazolam is used for the management of anxiety attacks.
+It is a short-acting anxiolytic with an intermediate onset of effects.
+This agent binds to receptors at several sites within the CNS, including the limbic system and the reticular formations.
+The effects of alprazolam may be mediated through the GABA receptor system.
+Alprazolam has been widely reviewed in the literature, although its use is currently discouraged because of its higher potential to elicit dependency.

 Diazepam (Valium, Diastat, Diazepam Intensol)

-Diazepam depresses all levels of the CNS (eg, the limbic and reticular formations), possibly by increasing the activity of GABA.
+Diazepam is an anxiolytic benzodiazepine and has a rapid onset of effects.
+This medication depresses all levels of the CNS (eg, the limbic and reticular formations), possibly by increasing the activity of GABA.

 Previous